studentinsights/studentinsights/docs/technical/local_development_with_docker.md

 Okay, now make sure you can get at what you just did.
 Bookmark "http://docker:3000" and put VirtualBox in your Dock so you can access it later.

 ### Getting inside your Docker container:
-We just created a temporary rails container to access the database with, but you can also get inside a running container.
+We just created a temporary studentinsights container to access the database with, but you can also get inside a running container.
 Run `docker ps` to see all the running containers you have.
 An ID will be displayed next to the container's name.
 Run `docker exec -it <ID> bash` to get inside your container.
 From here you can run rake tasks or whatever else you need.

 (This means: run command **bash**, in **i**nteractive mode, attached to (this) **t**erminal, inside container **<ID>**.